The process by which the Library asks you to return a book that you have borrowed before its due date, because another borrower has reserved it.

 Describes an item that you may use in the library but may not take out.
 May be shelved in a separate location to the main stock.

 To extend the loan period of an item.
 You can renew any item that has not been reserved by another borrower, except for day loan items.

 To stop an item that is on loan to another borrower being renewed - you will join a queue for the item if others have also reserved it.
 You can also reserve items that are available on the shelf at one site to be delivered to another for collection.

 A tool we have created to help postgraduate and doctoral researchers map their research journey.

 To bring back an item you have borrowed from the library.

 A reciprocal borrowing scheme which allows students to use other University libraries that are members of the scheme.
 To apply for access, please complete the online form.

 Self-service machines are available at all of our sites for the issue, renewal and return of library materials.
 Some machines also accept fine payments.
-There is a separate machine for returning non-High Demand Collection items at Curzon Library.

 A magazine like publication that is published at regular intervals.
 Each individual issue (or part) of a journal contains several journal articles, written by different authors on a specialised topic.

 The arrangement of books in the library.
 Books are arranged in number order (Dewey Decimal system) reflecting the subject, for example, Cookery Skills are marked 641.5.
 You will find the shelf mark on the catalogue entry and on the spine of each book.